YuncongMa/pNet/README.md

 * Perosnalized FNs of each subject or fMRI scan are stored in sub-folders in Personalized_FN.

-# Installation
-1. The MATLAB version requires MATLAB no older than 2021A.
-Its GUI version can be accessed by openning pNet.mlapp, or install the pNet.mlappinstall into MATLAB APPS.
-Compiled pNet is located in folder Compiled_Runtime.
-It requires the free MATLAB runtime software at https://www.mathworks.com/products/compiler/matlab-runtime.html.
-Details can be found in the README.txt in each subfolder containing the compiled pNet.
-2. The Python version is available at https://github.com/YuncongMa/pNet/tree/main/Python.
-3. Additional installation information can be found in the help document (Help_Document.pdf).

-# Hardware requirement
-It is recommended to run pNet with CPU at least 4 cores, memory (RAM) at least 16GB, and free disk storage at least 10GB.
-Large dataset and parallel computation will require more CPU cores, memory space, and disk space.
-CPU and memory inf, as well as estimated memory usage can be found in the parallel section.The pNet UI requires screen displaying resolution at least 1280x960.
-It is recommended to use an external montior with reosolution at least 1920x1080.
-2k and 4k displays are desirable.

 # Brain Template
 Five built-in brain templates are available in the subfolder "Brain_Template".
 1. HCP surface: subfolder "HCP_Surface".
 It contains 3D mesh shapes (vertices and faces) and brain masks for two hemishperes.